istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns/index.md

 [Understanding Traffic Routing](/docs/ops/configuration/traffic-management/traffic-routing/) gives a deep dive into how this behavior works.

 If the client was unable to resolve the DNS request, the request would terminate before Istio receives it.
-This means that if a request is sent to a hostname which is known to Istio (for example, by a `VirtualService`), but not to the DNS server, the request will fail.
+This means that if a request is sent to a hostname which is known to Istio (for example, by a `VirtualService`) but not to the DNS server, the request will fail.
 Istio [DNS proxying](#dns-proxying) can change this behavior.

 Once Istio has identified the intended destination, it must choose which address to send to.